CHTC/chtc-website-source/hpc-job-submission.md

 The HPC Cluster uses SLURM to manage jobs on the HPC Cluster.
 This page describes how to submit and manage jobs using SLURM.

+> This guide pertains to the new configuration of the HPC cluster which will
+> be available on **Thursday, September 17**.
+For instructions on the currently
+> operating cluster, please see our previous [HPC Overview guide](/HPCuseguide)

 Contents
 ========